burlachenkok/exploring-python3/python3-note.md

 Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds it may be the case that these people will make a statement: *"Python is not a programming language"*.
 To state that Python is *Programming Language* we need to define what is "Language" and what is "Programming" by itself.

 Let's start with the Language concept in the context of Programming.
 One meaning is that Language expresses ideas with defined formalisms and you *don't care at all* how these ideas are materialized in the end system.
-Even though it may sounds reasonable, but in fact, it's not the only one definition.
-The message that one  scientists from programming languages area (e.g. [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the computer (compute device).
+Even though it may sound reasonable it's not the only definition.
+The message that one scientist from programming languages area (e.g. [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the computer (compute device).

 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is a receipt for an interpreter, while C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.